bramwalet/Subliminal.bundle/README.md

 Sub-Zero is a metadata agent and channel at the same time, for the popular Plex Media Server environment.

 #### Why not use the builtin OpenSubtitles agent?
 Because it doesn't deliver.
 Especially for very new media items it may pick up none or bad subtitles for your media.
+Also it doesn't know when "better" subtitles get released for your media file.

 ## Key-Features
 This is just a tiny peek at the full feature-set of Sub-Zero.